DXHeroes/knowledge-base-content/issues/increased_cost.md

 ---
-slug: "increased-cost"
+slug: increased-cost
-aspect: "architecture"
+aspect: architecture
 stages:
-  - "research"
+  - research
 short_description: It is not an easy task to measure the cost of software development.
 Two projects are never the same, it can be a small application or a complex system.
 It is important to try to reduce the possible increase in cost.
 tags:
   - increased cost
   - cost
+  - clickable prototype
+  - design sprint
+  - lean canvas
+  - value proposition
 keywords:
+  - design sprint
+  - value proposition
+  - lean canvas
   - schedule
   - scope
   - time